blorente/beyond-the-loop/_drafts/2020-08-01-3-programming-milestones-to-work-towards.md

 While **practice** is the most important factor to develop this intuitive understanding, here are some books that teach essential concepts:

-- [Clean Code](https://amzn.to/317iqo9): It's a great handbook for solid Object Oriented Programming.
+- [Clean Code](https://amzn.to/317iqo9): It's a great handbook for solid Object-Oriented Programming.
 Whether you like OOP or not, it has some great notions on how to keep OOP code neat and tidy.
 - [The Pragmatic Programmer](https://amzn.to/2D0C6lK): The best programming book I've read, by far.
-It outlines best practices for engineers, and **how** to achieve the deep understanding I refer to in this book.
+It outlines best practices for engineers and **how** to achieve the deep understanding I refer to in this book.
 I want to write a full review soon, so subscribe if you're interested!

 _Full Disclosure: These are all affiliate links, so I get a small amount of money if you buy them.
-These are my favourite books, and I really think you'll enjoy them._
+These are my favourite books, and I think you'll enjoy them._

 ## Conclusion